minhhoit/yacms/docs/caching-strategy.rst

 cache (or not), and any template code inside :func:`.nevercache` and ``endnevercache`` is then executed.

-Mezzanine's two-phased rendering is based on Cody Soyland's `django-phased <https://github.com/codysoyland/django-phased>`_ and Adrian Holovaty's `blog post
+Yacms's two-phased rendering is based on Cody Soyland's `django-phased <https://github.com/codysoyland/django-phased>`_ and Adrian Holovaty's `blog post
 <http://www.holovaty.com/writing/django-two-phased-rendering/>`_ which